AetherionNode/Trap-Redshift-Replication-TRR/README.md

 ### Physical Constraint Discovery

 At **z = 0.014**, we encounter a fundamental structural limit.
-The redshifted photon wavepacket (~890 nm effective wavelength) **exceeds the nanoparticle trap confinement volume** (100-500 nm for standard dual-beam optical tweezers with NA ≥ 1.2).
+The redshifted photon wavepacket (~890 nm effective wavelength) **exceeds the nanoparticle trap confinement volume** (100-500 nm for standard optical tweezers).
+This is not a technical limitation—it's a **geometric boundary** imposed by quantum confinement physics.

 **What happens at this boundary:**

 > When the redshifted photon wavelength grows beyond the trap dimensions, the optical confinement breaks down.
-The photon can no longer be held in the standing wave pattern, leading to catastrophic escape and decoherence.
+The photon can no longer be held in the standing wave pattern, leading to catastrophic escape and quantum decoherence.

 ### The Phase Damping Catastrophe